Jarred Kelenic Player Props: Mariners vs. Nationals

 - The pitching staff for the Nationals has a collective 7.7 K/9, the second-worst in the league.

-- The Nationals have a 4.66 team ERA that ranks 26th across all league pitching staffs.
+- The Nationals' 4.71 team ERA ranks 26th across all league pitching staffs.

-- The righty's last appearance came on Wednesday against the St. Louis Cardinals, when he threw six scoreless innings while giving up five hits.
+- His last appearance came on Thursday against the Arizona Diamondbacks, when the righty threw six innings, surrendering one earned run while giving up five hits.

-- In 15 games this season, the 31-year-old has a 4.14 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .268 to opposing hitters.
+- The 26-year-old has amassed an ERA of 4.93, with 7.1 strikeouts per nine innings, in nine games this season.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.